young-tradesman-on-mobile

 Professional fees

-Consider all the professional assistance that you may need in relation to your renovation, including (but not limited to) fees for architects, surveyors, consulting engineers and your local council.
-Always check the policy wording
+Consider all the professional assistance that you may need for your renovation, including (but not limited to) fees for architects, surveyors, consulting engineers and your local council.
+Always check the policy wording.

 Increased costs during construction/reconstruction